ReturnYouTubeTrending/ReturnYouTubeTrending/README.md

 On July 28, 2025, YouTube removed the Trending page.
 Due to that, Return YouTube Trending no longer works as intended.
 (Other than replacing the YouTube logo with the Premium logo)

-The [Trending API](https://developers.google.com/youtube/v3/docs/videos/list) is alive which can be used for fixing the extension, but for now I have no plans to implement it in the extension.
+The [Trending API](https://developers.google.com/youtube/v3/docs/videos/list) is alive which can be used for fixing the extension, but for now I have no plans to implement it to the extension.
 If anyone is interested in contributing, you are welcome to contact me.

 # Install
 |  |    App |